-It helps to understand the basic rules of electricity conversion and find the right power inverter to convert the power into electricity you can use properly.
+It helps to understand the basic rules of electricity conversion and find the right power inverter to properly convert the power into electricity you can use.

-Homes, electrical grids, and appliances all require different inputs of AC power to function.
+Homes, electrical grids, and appliances require different AC power inputs to function.
 Inputting too low or too high a level of AC power into your home or appliances can cause malfunction and even damage.

 Because of the risks, it’s essential to choose the right power inverter and use it properly.

 DC power and AC power differ in the type of current the electricity forms.
 The electrons in the current can move either in an upward (positive) or downward (negative) direction.
 How the electrons move in the current defines which type of power is produced.

 In DC electricity, there is a unidirectional current.
 As a result, the electrons only flow directly out.
 In AC electricity, the current alternates directions from positive to negative repetitively, creating a wave of electricity.